rtang03/fabric-cd/README_ARGO.md

 - "Deployment for Production Env": [prod-0.0.1]

 *Chart Development*
-All CD charts development and ArgoCD development should happen at [dev-0.0.1]-a.
-It should perform pull request FROM [dev-0.0.1]-a ---> [dev-0.0.1]
+All CD charts development and ArgoCD development should happen at [dev-0.1].
+It should perform pull request FROM [dev-0.1] ---> master.

 *Deployment*
-- ArgoCD server will pull changes from [dev-0.0.1] for DEV deployment.
+- ArgoCD server will pull changes from [test-0.0] for continuous testing.
-- ArgoCD server will pull changes from [prod-0.0.1] for PROD deployment.
+- ArgoCD server will pull changes from [prod-0.0] for PROD deployment.

 The `master` branch is always is in line with DEV latest.